Krieger's finite generator theorem for actions of countable groups I: Introduction

-We mention that Corollary \ref{INTRO CORK} is the first non-free action version of Krieger's finite generator theorem.
+We mention that Corollary \ref{INTRO CORK} is the first version of Krieger's finite generator theorem for non-free actions.
 Furthermore, we believe that Corollary \ref{INTRO CORK} (together with the Rokhlin generator theorem for amenable groups \cite{ST14}) is the first explicit proof of Krieger's finite generator theorem for free ergodic actions of countable amenable groups.
 In fact, we obtain the following strong form of Denker's theorem for amenable groups:

 \begin{cor} Let $G$ be a countably infinite amenable group and let $G \acts (X, \mu)$ be a free ergodic {\pmp} action.
-If $\pv = (p_i)$ is any finite or countable probability vector with $h_G(X, \mu) < \sH(\pv)$ then there exists a generating partition $\alpha = \{A_i \: 0 \leq i < |\pv|\}$ with $\mu(A_i) = p_i$ for every $0 \leq i < |\pv|$. \end{cor}
+If $\pv = (p_i)$ is any finite or countable probability vector with $\ksh_G(X, \mu) < \sH(\pv)$ then there exists a generating partition $\alpha = \{A_i \: 0 \leq i < |\pv|\}$ with $\mu(A_i) = p_i$ for every $0 \leq i < |\pv|$. \end{cor}

-Theorem \ref{INTRO THM1}, shows that a positive answer to Question \ref{qst:sofic}.(1) implies a positive answer to \ref{qst:sofic}.(2).
-Also, it is known that $\rh_G(K^G, \kappa^G)$ is equal to $\sH(\kappa)$ for Bernoulli shifts $(K^G, \kappa^G)$ over any amenable or sofic group \cite{B10b} \cite{KL11b}.
-Since the definition of Rokhlin entropy does not require the acting group to be sofic, the equality $\rh_G(K^G, \kappa^G) = \sH(\kappa)$ may hold more generally for all countably infinite groups.
-This would answer half of Question \ref{qst:bern}.
-We will investigate the Rokhlin entropy of Bernoulli shifts in Part II \cite{S14a}.
-In particular, we will prove that if every countably infinite group $G$ admits a free ergodic action with $\rh_G(X, \mu) > 0$, then $\rh_G(K^G, \kappa^G) = \sH(\kappa)$ for all countably infinite groups $G$.

-Rather than proving Theorem \ref{INTRO THM1} directly, we instead prove a stronger but more technical result which is a generalization of the ``relative'' Krieger finite generator theorem.
-The relative version of Krieger's theorem for $\Z$ actions was first proven by Kifer and Weiss \cite{KiW02} in 2002.
-It states that if $\Z \acts (X, \mu)$ is a free ergodic {\pmp} action, $\cF$ is a $\Z$-invariant sub-$\sigma$-algebra, and the relative entropy satisfies $h_\Z(X, \mu | \cF) < \log(k)$, then there is a Borel partition $\alpha$ consisting of $k$ sets such that $\salg_G(\alpha) \vee \cF$ is the entire Borel $\sigma$-algebra $\mathcal{B}(X)$.
-This result was later extended by Danilenko and Park \cite{DP02} to free ergodic actions of amenable groups under the assumption that $\cF$ induces a class-bijective factor.